benschaf/tabletennis-vs-pingpong/README.md

 The design process was separated into XXXX phases:
 1. **Collecting inspiration:** Design ideas for the project were taken from the following two websites: store.google.com and youtube.com.
 The resulting design for this website is kept clean and simple.
 2. **Creating User Stories, Wireframes and Mockups:** These were prepared in order to create a better vision of the final project.
 These drafts were then tailored to provide a relevant and meaningufl exprecience to the user.
 3. **Collecting feedback early on:** My Mentor and the great Community of Code Institute were essential in ironing out UX considerations that I hadn't considered.
-For Acknowledgements see the [title further down](###Acknowledgements).
+For Acknowledgements see ["Acknowledgements"](###Acknowledgements).

 UX research practices werent in the scope of this project.